Apple Podcasts | Google Podcasts

-The hosts discussed about the September 2014 issue of Academic Medicine, where they featured an article entitled Attitudes and Habits of Highly Humanistic Physicians by Carol Chou, MD, Katherine Kellom, Judy Shea, PhD.
+Our discussion is based on an article in the September 2014 issue of Academic Medicine.
+The article is titled “Attitudes and Habits of Highly Humanistic Physicians” by Carol Chou, MD, Katherine Kellom, Judy Shea, PhD.

 - How the article defines humanism

-- In 2011, the authors pulled 161 residents at the University of Pennsylvania and were asked to nominate up to three attending physicians whom they believe serve as excellent role models for the humanistic care patients
+- In 2011, the authors pulled 161 residents at the University of Pennsylvania and were asked to nominate up to three attending physicians whom they believe serve as excellent role models for the humanistic care of patients

 - The general demographics: about 40 years old, 56% female, 44% male